FahadHassan2499/Concepts-of-Java/README.md

 # Concepts-of-Java
-It has all the Java Concepts.
+It covers the below mentioned concepts:
+1. OOPS